Blog Post

 Understanding whey protein's composition and manufacturing process helps you make informed choices about this popular supplement that transforms from cheese-making waste into premium nutrition.

-• Whey protein originates as liquid byproduct from cheese production, containing 4-6g protein per liter and representing 20% of milk's total protein content.
+• Whey protein originates as a liquid byproduct of cheese production and retains many of milk’s nutrients.

-• Manufacturing involves membrane filtration, ion exchange chromatography, and spray drying to concentrate proteins from 4% to 80-90% purity levels.
+• Manufacturing involves membrane filtration, optional ion exchange, and spray drying to concentrate proteins into powder form.

 • Choose whey type based on your needs: concentrate for general use, isolate for lactose sensitivity, hydrolysate for rapid recovery, or native whey for minimal processing.